Meet Some of Our Volunteers!

 Volunteer Opportunities

 The 196 is an afterschool program for youth in grades 6-9 in the neighbourhoods surrounding our Wentworth street location.
-As a volunteer in The 196, you may be asked to assist staff with the supervision of students within the building, help youth with homework and after-school projects, assist with crafts and playing games, support with outdoor activities such as visiting the park or gardening, and mentor youth and listen to their concerns.
+As a volunteer in The 196, you may assist staff with the supervision of students within the building, help youth with homework and after-school projects, assist with crafts and playing games, support outdoor activities such as visiting the park or gardening, and mentor youth and listen to their concerns.

-A Kitchen Assistant volunteer helps with preparing ingredients needed for cooking meals in our shelter or community kitchens, serving client meals in a cafeteria-style environment, and assisting with washing dishes and clean-up.
+A Kitchen Assistant volunteer helps with preparing ingredients needed for cooking meals in our shelter kitchens or community kitchen, serving client meals in a cafeteria-style environment, and assisting with washing dishes and clean-up.
 Requirements may include being able to lift 20 pounds, stand and walk for 3-4 hours at a time, work in a hot kitchen, following kitchen rules to ensure proper hygiene, and the ability to follow instructions from Food Services staff regarding safe food handling.

 Facilities Services maintains and cares for our physical spaces.
 As a Facilities Maintenance Volunteer, your responsibilities may include assisting with repairs and maintenance as needed, landscaping work, and cleaning.